adomokos/light-service/README.md

     tax_ranges = TaxRanges.for_region(my_region)

     if tax_ranges.nil?
-      render :action => :edit, :notice => 'The tax ranges were not found' return # Avoiding the double render error end
+      render :action => :edit, :error => "The tax ranges were not found" return # Avoiding the double render error end

     tax_percentage = tax_ranges.for_total(@order.total)

     if tax_percentage.nil?
-      render :action => :edit, :notice => 'The tax percentage  was not found' return # Avoiding the double render error end
+      render :action => :edit, :error => "The tax percentage  was not found" return # Avoiding the double render error end